What Foods Do Northern Mockingbirds Eat?

 Northern mockingbirds may not be the flashiest birds in your backyard, but they’re some of the most talkative.
-Learn more about what makes these birds sing and how you can attract them to your backyard, if they aren’t there already!
+Learn more about what mockingbirds eat and how you can attract them to your backyard, if they aren’t there already!

 What Do Mockingbirds Eat?

 Northern mockingbirds are big berry fans.
 Attract them with ornamental berry bushes like elderberry, blackberry, juniper and pokeweed.
 As omnivores, northern mockingbirds eat insects such as grasshoppers, caterpillars and beetles in summer, and rely on berries in winter.
 Although it’s uncommon for northern mockingbirds to stop by seed feeders, you may entice them to your yard with a suet feeder or with sliced fruit like oranges and apples.